AUAP/AP2018/class02/class02.md

     3. New syntax: beginshape(), endShape(), vertex(), loadImage(), preload(), createImg(), frameRate(), functions, mousePressed(), translate(), mouseX and mouseY.
     4. The difference between loadImage and createImg
     5. The concept of variables: declare, initialization and usage  (something can be stored, changed and reused)
- - May be it is also good to think about introducing geometry, scaling things, positive and negative space to explore various pattern via basic shapes.
+ - May be it is also good to think about introducing geometry, scaling things, positive and negative space to explore various pattern via basic shapes. (then i found this article beyond the line and political geometry: https://www.mitpressjournals.org/doi/pdf/10.1162/GREY_a_00154)